hartwigmedical/hmftools/peach/README.md

 ### Get VCF Variant Calls
 TODO: clean this up

-The calls for the sample `sample_r_id` are extracted from the VCF, and they are compared to the variants in the config file.
+The calls for the sample `sample_r_id` are extracted from the input VCF, and they are compared to the variants in the config file.
 Calls are included when the following are all true:
 * Variant is PASS filtered.
 * At least one of the covered positions of the call matches at least one of the covered positions of the configured variants.
   In this comparison, the *covered positions* of a call or variant are the positions of the bases in the reference allele.
-* Variant is not homozygous ref.

 ### Infer Haplotypes

 TODO: be consistent and clear about the difference between default and wild-type allele.

+TODO: Properly explain what wild type is

 The goal is to find the simplest combination of haplotypes that explains the called variants.